Listen to this article in less than 2.5 minutes

 Today, there is a growing magic mushroom decriminalization movement in this country.
 They, however, remain illegal and listed as a Schedule I narcotic by the federal government.

 - Three cities have minimized the laws for simple possession.

 - Its proponents are gradually gaining traction.

 Psilocybin advocacy groups, like The Society for Psychedelic Outreach, Reform, and Education (SPORE), have even made their way to Washington.
-There now is a “psychedelic caucus” in Congress pushing for more research on the drug.
+As a result, there now is a “psychedelic caucus” in Congress pushing for more research on the drug.

 Psilocybin is a naturally occurring psychedelic compound found in a specific species of mushrooms.
 Recreational users and advocates generally refer to these organic psychedelics as “shrooms” or magic mushrooms.
 For the last 30 years, they have had to turn to the underground market for their supply, but gradually starting to change.

 In all cases, decriminalization means a city will no longer allocate funds to enforce regulations banning the psychedelic fungus or spend city resources on costly law enforcement investigations.
 As a result, adults aged 21 or older will be able to possess psilocybin mushrooms without fear of prosecution within those city limits.

 So far, three U.S. cities have voted to decriminalize psilocybin mushrooms.
 Denver, Colorado, became the first in May 2019, followed by Oakland, California, in June of the same year.
 Santa Cruz, California, became the most recent to decriminalize psilocybin mushrooms.
 They also broadened the range to “other natural psychedelics, including ayahuasca and peyote,” according to a report by CNN News.

 Much of the movement behind decriminalization results from studies that show it may help treat some mental health disorders.

 “We have shown for the first time clear changes in brain activity in depressed people treated with psilocybin after failing to respond to conventional treatments,” writes Robert Carhart-Harris, lead author on a psilocybin study at Imperial College London.